 Feel, Fuel & Noise

-Belonging to the line of Stihl blowers, both the BR 350 and the BR 430 should have a shared standard of manufacturing and attention to detail.
+Manufactured by Stihl, both the BR 350 and the BR 430 should uphold similar standards of quality and attention to detail.

-• Handling: Designed as backpack blowers, both products boast substantial engines and sizable fuel tanks, making them easy to carry for extended periods.
-You'll find the throttle positioned on the tube of both products, ensuring that your left hand remains unoccupied for other activities.
+• Designed as backpack blowers, both products boast substantial engines and sizable fuel tanks, making them easy to carry for extended periods.
+The throttle for both products is conveniently placed on the blower's tube, freeing up your left hand for other tasks.

 CFM & MPH